phinioxGlade/gbstudio-auto-scroller/README.md

 - [2.0 - Background Sprites](https://github.com/phinioxGlade/gbstudio-background-sprites-tutorial)
 - [3.0 - Auto Scroller](https://github.com/phinioxGlade/gbstudio-auto-scroller) &lt; This Tutorial

+### Play in your Browser or on real hardware
+You can play the interactive version or download the rom at https://phinioxglade.itch.io/gb-studio-3-auto-scroller

 ### Key Concepts:

 - Moving the camera independently of the player